President William McKinley High School: Athletics

 McKinley competes in the Oahu Interscholastic Association.
-As of the 2024-2025 school year, McKinley has 56 teams competing in 19 sports.
-These sports include cheerleading, cross country running, football, volleyball, soft tennis, bowling, air riflery, softball, basketball, soccer, swimming, golf, wrestling, canoe paddling, baseball, tennis, judo, boys volleyball, track and field, water polo, and flag football.
+As of the 2024–2025 school year, McKinley has 56 teams competing in 19 sports.
+These sports include cheerleading, cross country running, football, volleyball, soft tennis, bowling, air riflery, softball, basketball, soccer, swimming, golf, wrestling, canoe paddling, baseball, tennis, judo, boys' volleyball, track and field, water polo, and flag football.

-McKinley has fielded girls teams in basketball, volleyball, and swimming as early as in the 1910s.
-Some years even fielded girls baseball team before softball became recognized as its own sport.
+McKinley has fielded girls' teams in basketball, volleyball, and swimming as early as in the 1910s.
+Some years even fielded girls' baseball team before softball became recognized as its own sport.
 The yearbooks of those early years noted games often against St. Andrew's Priory, YWCA, Palama, Normal School (later merged with University of Hawaiʻi's College of Education), and even College of Hawaii (now known as University of Hawaiʻi).
 McKinley was a founding member of the Interscholastic League of Honolulu in 1909 alongside Punahou and Kamehameha.
 In 1970, McKinley left the ILH with four other Honolulu area public schools to join the Oahu Interscholastic Association.

 The 1933 football team traveled across the Pacific Ocean and went on to defeat Weber College (now known as Weber State University), Brigham Young University freshmen team, and Ricks College (now known as Brigham Young University–Idaho).
 Ricks College traveled to Honolulu the following year.
 McKinley won again by the score of 24–6 in a game attended by about 19,000 fans.

 Football

-The McKinley Tigers varsity football team competes in the Oahu Interscholastic Association Red-East division.
-Joseph Cho has served as the team's head coach since 2010.
+The McKinley Tigers varsity football team competes in the Oahu Interscholastic Association Division 2 under Head Coach Adam Treine-Aea.

-For the 2010 and 2011 seasons, McKinley's Tiger football team competed in the Oahu Interscholastic Association White Division (Division II) along with seven other Oahu public schools including rival Kaimuki High School.
-In 2012, the football team was promoted to the OIA Red-East Division (Division I) where it currently competes with six other Oahu public schools.
-The Tigers' homefield is currently the 3000 seat Ticky Vasconcellos Stadium on the Roosevelt High School campus.

 In September 2012, the McKinley football team traveled to Corvallis, Oregon to play the OSAA 4A champions La Salle High School Falcons on the campus of Crescent Valley High School.
 McKinley won 43–22.

+In 2024, McKinley broke ground for a new 2,400-seat stadium to be built on their current athletic complex which was previously renovated in 2017 to include an artificial track and turf field.
+The new stadium will also include new locker rooms and coaching facilities.
+McKinley's football team previously used Roosevelt High School's Ticky Vasconcellos Stadium.